jonsimonsen/webaoa/README.md

 # webaoa
 Using my repo for these files for now.
 The project owner is Tromsø kommune.
+It does not seem like they are going to implement the project, so I'll rewrite the project to use it as a part of my portfolio (partially because the original version might contain some material that is not actually publishable).
-A different solution for version control should probably be implemented before the scope of the project becomes too large.
+A different solution for version control should probably be implemented for this kind of project before the scope of it becomes too large.

 At the start of the project, it was based on just html and css (scss was attempted, but is not being used anymore).